deeplearning4j/deeplearning4j/README.md

 # Deep Learning for Java

 DL4J leverages matrix operations built on top of the BLAS linear algebra libraries for faster performance over your standard Java libraries.
+Please see our more complete [README](https://github.com/SkymindIO/deeplearning4j/blob/master/README.md) on the master branch for installation details.

 Includes the following algorithms: